mahtokamal/OS_foundational_concepts/L2_Linux_OS.md

 Linux is an open-source operating system that is fast, powerful, and highly customizable.
 It is built for network use as either a client or server.
 Linux is well-loved by a large community of users, including cybersecurity personnel.

+Cybersecurity analysts use many tools while threat hunting and conducting cybersecurity research.
+The virtual machine used in this activity has been prebuilt with some of these tools, so that you can easily get to work.

 # 1.1 Linux Basics
 # 1.1.1 What is Linux ?